fsaavedra0003/Evasion_prediction/README.md

 ## Usage/Examples

-This can be used by transport system companies.
+This can be used by transport system companies and inspectors.

 ## Contributing